graphile/starter/README.md

 solution, but rather the seed of a solution which you should review, customise, fix, and develop further.

+## Prerequisites

+- A PostgreSQL v10+ server must be available
+- Node.js v10+ must be installed
+- redis

+Redis: after running `yarn setup` you will find `export REDIS_URL="redis://localhost/3"` in your `.env`.
+You may customise it, as this
+`REDIS_URL` must point to a valid redis instance for sessions to work.
+If you do not have redis available you may comment this line and we'll use in-memory sessions, but this means every time the server restarts your session will be lost.

+This repository currently does not use Docker or have any explicit Docker support.

+This software has been developed under Mac and Linux, and should work in a `bash` environment.
+I'm not sure if it works under Windows; PRs to fix Windows compatibility issues would be welcome (please keep them small!).

 ## Getting started

 First, you need to install the dependencies with `yarn`.
 If you don't have